bubogumy/jquery.inputmask/README.md

 When passing multiple masks (an array of masks) keepStatic is automatically set to true unless explicitly set through the options.

 ### positionCaretOnTab
-When enabled the caret position is set after the latest valid position on TAB Default: true
+When enabled the caret position is set after the latest valid position on TAB Default: false

 ### tabThrough
 Allows for tabbing through the different parts of the masked field.<br>Default: false